Nick-Caris/Apollo/content/post/short-story-one.md

 ## Chapter one

-As the dropship approached the destination he noticed the faces of his fellow mechanical warriors he tried to look past they masks, To try and see any thoughts lurking behind those lidless eyes.
+As the drop-ship approached the destination he noticed the faces of his fellow mechanical warriors he tried to look past they masks, To try and see any thoughts lurking behind those lidless eyes.
 "T-5 minutes till destination" the speaker beyond.
 Incense was being lit and he among his comrades started muttering prayers to the machine god.
 As he felt the prayer beads flowed through his hands he wondered if his comrades also remembered their first days,